Damaging Facebook whistleblower disclosures detailed in media reports | DW | 25.10.2021

 "If this holds at scale, teens could be creating sharing barriers for upcoming generations," it said.

-In her letter to US Securities and Exchange Commission (SEC), Haugen wrote, "Facebook's stock valuation is based almost entirely on predictions of future advertising growth."
+In her letter to US Securities and Exchange Commission, Haugen wrote, "Facebook's stock valuation is based almost entirely on predictions of future advertising growth."

-Facebook has dodged questions from Wall Street analysts about social networking site's popularity with younger users.
+Facebook has dodged questions from Wall Street analysts about the social networking site's popularity with younger users.